kdwonn/DivE/README.md

 > CVPR (Highlight), Vancouver, 2023.

 ## Acknowledgement
-Parts of our codes are adopted from following repositories.
+Parts of our codes are adopted from the following repositories.

 * https://github.com/yalesong/pvse
 * https://github.com/fartashf/vsepp